geoschem/geos-chem/test/GCHP/integration/README.testroot.md

 ## For more information

-Please see the README.md file in the `test/GCClassic/integration` folder for detailed instructions on how to run GCHP integration tests.
+Please see the `scripts/README.md` file for detailed instructions on running GCHP integration tests.